norydev/NoryDev.github.io/_posts/2024-09-24-from-jquery-to-hotwire-lessons-of-a-successful-migration.md

 That lead me to introduce Stimulus in the app on February 7th 2024, in a PR where I needed simple Tab toggler, which I built with a Stimulus controller.

-Stimulus is very (completely?) unobtrusive, so it's really safe to introduce it without worrying about old code still working.
+Stimulus is completely unobtrusive, so it's really safe to introduce it without worrying about old code still working.
 It is also very self-contained: you don't need Turbo to have Stimulus work, it just works fine as a standalone library.
 So go nuts with Stimulus.

 ### Stimulus tip for migrations: have a global controller